stimpy77/xio.js/README.md

 .. and each of these would return a [promise](http://martinfowler.com/bliki/JavascriptPromise.html).

-But the built-in convention is a bit unique using `xio[action][repository](key, value)` (i.e. `xio.post.myrepository("mykey", {first: "Bob", last: "Bison"})`, and always returns a promise.
 When the action is synchronous, such as in working with localStorage, it returns a "synchronous promise" which is essentially a function that can optionally be immediately invoked and it will wrap `.success(value)` and return the value.

+### XIO's optional alternative convention

+But the built-in convention is a bit unique using `xio[action][repository](key, value)` (i.e. `xio.post.myRepository("mykey", {first: "Bob", last: "Bison"})`, which, again, returns a promise.

 This syntactical convention, with the verb preceding the repository, is different from the usual convention of `_object.method(key, value)`.